 Bombo Beach, Kiama

-- Bombo Beach – This beach is part of Kiama and is about 120 kilometres from Sydney.
-The Bombo beach is a 1.2 long beach located between Cathedral Rocks and Pheasant Point.
+The Bombo beach is one of the places to see in Kiama and is about 120 kilometres from Sydney.
+It is a 1.2 kilometres long beach located between Cathedral Rocks and Pheasant Point.

 Kiama is easily accessible by train from Sydney.
 Also, note the quarry at the Bombo beach is very dangerous as the waves swirl up very high rapidly, so be extremely careful at this point.